-GSD 6242 concerns the subject of design development in landscape architecture.
+GSD 6242 concerns the subject of technology in landscape architectural design and landscape architectural practice.
 The objectives are to inculcate in each student an understanding of, and executive skill in, the transformation of landscape design concepts into tangible landscape proposals through the methods and techniques of design development.
-The creative manipulation of the properties of site materials will be introduced within traditional, current and emerging systems of landscape construction and industry standards.
+The creative manipulation of the properties of site materials over time will be introduced within traditional, current and emerging systems of landscape construction and industry practices.

 Method of Instruction

 The instructors will use a range of instruction techniques during the course.
-In the third module short lectures and readings will be augmented by classroom demonstrations led by the Instructors.
-The progressive acquisition of practical skills in the application of the concepts described in the lectures to specific landscape design development situations will be emphasized through design development workshops
+In the third module short lectures and readings will be augmented by classroom workshop demonstrations led by the Instructors.
+The progressive acquisition of practical skills in the application of the concepts described in the lectures to specific landscape design development situations will be emphasized.

 During the fourth module, a sequence of field visit cases studies in the Cambridge/Boston area will be visited together as a class.
 All the sites are easily accessible by public transportation from Harvard Square.

 The Diagnostic Section

 Practices of Analytical Observation and Acquiring a Material and Constructional Vocabulary

 • Structural Principles and Landscapes Over Structure